 Hardened hearts.
 Decaying mentalities.
 Past and current agonies.
 Addictions and struggles we should have overcome some years ago, but they are hanging on like vines in the jungle of our minds.
 Despicable and tired behaviors, entitlement, ignorance, and arrogant proclamations- a rotting narcissistic culture amid multiple levels of deafening and undiagnosed mental health issues.
-Issues that add to hundreds of other conditions that cause us to be stuck!
+Issues adding to hundreds of other conditions that cause us to be stuck!
 Year after year, generation after generation, stuck like hollowed yachts wallowing in mud.
 No external recognition, no definition, no Christ, and consequently no growth or internal answerability.
 And why?

 Rhythmic cycles of stuck replicating with every birth- nature versus tainted nurture, overflowing affliction, families divided, hatred ensues, true love is blinded, resentment thickens like an ocean's mist, the wounds never heal, and answers remain unquestioned.
-And so, it goes, broken people produce broken people and hurt people hurt people, and they all remain, stuck.
+And so, it goes, broken people produce broken people, and hurt people hurt people, and they all remain stuck.